wwang-chcn/Giotto_ReadtheDocs/docs/source/gettingstarted.rst

 Step 2: Install the Giotto Python environment

+This step only needs to be run once.
+Giotto Suite will automatically detect the environment in the future.

 .. code-block:: r
-    :caption: This step only needs to be run once.
-Giotto Suite will automatically detect the environment in the future. library(Giotto)
+    library(Giotto)
     installGiottoEnvironment()